 What’s more, spinach contains chlorophyll.
-A study carried on animals shown that chlorophyll is effective in cancer formation.
+A study carried out on animals showed that chlorophyll is effective in cancer formation.

 Heart health and Blood pressure

 Spinach contains high amounts of potassium and nitrates.
-These are helpful to lower blood pressure by relaxing the blood vessels and promoting dilation of blood vessels.
-This will ultimately help to reduce the risk of heart diseases.
+These are helpful to lower blood pressure by relaxing the blood vessels and promoting the dilation of blood vessels.
+This will ultimately help to reduce the risk of heart disease.

 A study of 27 people indicated that eating spinach is effective to reduce blood pressure.
 And help to prevent heart attacks.